GersonCavalheiro/yvyrupa_code/README.md

 # Yvyrupa Code

-**Yvyrupa Code** is a repository that gathers various implementations of classic algorithms and problems in multiple programming languages, focusing on comparing **concurrent and parallel programming interfaces**.
-The goal is to explore the **efficiency, efficacy, and effectiveness** of the concurrency models and native constructs available in modern languages.
+Yvyrupa Code is a repository that gathers various implementations of classic algorithms and problems in multiple programming languages, focusing on comparing concurrent and parallel programming interfaces.
+The goal is to explore the efficiency, efficacy, and effectiveness of the concurrency models and native constructs available in modern languages.

 ## Objectives